With less than two weeks left to enter BJP IPA 2019, BJP looks at what past winners of the Award did next

 Previous winners have had their work exhibited in leading galleries and museums internationally and won innumerable awards and grants, from Harvard Fellowships to the Foam Talent Award.
 Many of the Award’s past recipients are now represented by leading galleries and agents, including WeFolk and Panos Pictures, and their work is held in museum collections worldwide.

-The winner and five shortlistees of the 2018 Award will receive exclusive coverage in British Journal of Photography and VIP access and promotion at Photo London.
-This year’s grand prize winner will also be awarded a £5000 production grant to realise their own solo exhibition at the leading London gallery, TJ Boulting.
+The winner of the 2019 Award will be awarded a £5000 production grant to realise their own solo exhibition at the leading London gallery, TJ Boulting.

 “Winning the BJP IPA was a huge step in my career.
 It is a seal of approval that has raised my profile in a really big way, bringing huge exposure to my work.
 I am incredibly proud of it and it has given me the confidence and impetus to push my work further,” says Daniel Castro Garcia, winner of the International Photography Award 2018.